xieyuheng/inner/persons/jeremy-siek/2023-essentials-of-compilation.md

 # 2 Integers and Variables

-## 2.1 The LangVar Language
+## 2.1 The LVar Language

-Figure 2.1: The concrete syntax for `LangVar`：
+Figure 2.1: The concrete syntax for `LVar`：

 ```bnf
 <type> ::= Integer